-In October 1982, Arkansas Power & Light Company (AP&L) was granted a permit (#200-S) from the Arkansas Department of Environmental Quality (ADEQ) to construct and operate a solid waste disposal facility at the Plant.
-Entergy Arkansas, Inc. (now knows as Entergy Arkansas, LLC) became AP&L's successor in interest in April 1996.
+In October 1982, Arkansas Power & Light Company (AP&L) was granted a permit (#200-S) from the Arkansas Department of Pollution Control and Ecology, now the Arkansas Energy & Environment Division of Environmental Quality (DEQ), to construct and operate a solid waste disposal facility at the Plant.
+Entergy Arkansas, Inc. (now known as Entergy Arkansas, LLC) became AP&L's successor in interest in April 1996.
 The permit was modified in 2002 to update the landfill to comply with Arkansas Pollution Control and Ecology Commission (APCEC) Regulation No. 22 (Solid Waste Management Code) design and operational standards for Class 4 (inert waste) Landfills.
 The current facility permit (0200-S3N-R2) was issued in December 2014 and includes design and operational modifications to the landfill facility to comply with Regulation No. 22 requirements for Class 3N (Industrial) Landfills.